ExTBH/SwiftHooker/README.md

 A set of helper functions for hooking Swift Primitive Types from Swift with C bridgings

 ## Documentation
-Too lazy, read the headers.
+Too lazy, read the generated headers after buidling.